J-Sanderson/100-days-of-code/log-round2.md

 To start off with I stuck with Thinking in React's suggestion to create a static version of the app.
 I set up a basic hierachy with everything I would need, using two recipes (stored within the code for now) to test it.
 For each recipe there is a single Recipe component which contains the name of the recipe, and then an Ingredients component containing the ingredients list, as well as buttons to edit and delete the recipe.
 I think that each of these Recipe components should have its own state that determines whether or not the Ingredients component should display, and that is toggled by clicking on the recipe name. (the main app component should also have a state that deals with all the recipes in the browser storage, but that is something I'll come to later)

+Set up a toggle function that fires upon clicking the header containing the recipe name and switches the Recipe component's 'display' state to either true or false depending on its current state.
+This is then passed to the child Ingredients component as a prop.
+Ingredients then displays a div with either a list of ingredients, or a blank none displaying div, depending on that prop's value.

 **Thoughts:** Having a process of events to follow (start static, work out data flow) is very helpful.
 I feel like I'm following a logical order rather than looking at a huge pile of things to do and no idea where to begin.

 **Link to work:** [Recipe Box](https://codepen.io/jsanderson/pen/WZXERR)